Posts with the Tag Interop:

 I think we'll have to have second and third looks at this.

-I was too busy to blog during yesterday's afternoon sessions, Semantics (which I chaired in my function as WG chair emeritus because current chair and vice chair were only present remotely) and then, gasp, the session on major version transisitons.
-This last event was mainly a discussion session, where everyone agreed that (a) as a community, we should be able to change our standards in ways that break existing practices lest we become sclerotic and that (b) it's a difficult thing and needs management.
+I was too busy to blog during yesterday's afternoon sessions, Semantics (which I chaired in my function as WG chair emeritus because the current chair and vice chair were only present remotely) and then, gasp, the session on major version transitions.
+The latter event was mainly a discussion session – that worked rather well in its deeply hybrid form, I am happy to report –, where everyone agreed that (a) as a community, we should be able to change our standards in ways that break existing practices lest we become sclerotic and that (b) it's a difficult thing and needs careful and intensive management.

 In my opening pitch, I mentioned a few cases where we didn't get the breaking changes right.
-Let's try to make it better next time, and at the session, some people signalled they'd be in on updating Simple Cone Search from the heap of outdated legacy that it now is into an elegant protocol nicely in line with modern VO standards.
+Let's try to be better next time.
+At the session, some people signalled they would be in on updating Simple Cone Search from the heap of outdated legacy that it now is into an elegant protocol nicely in line with modern VO standards (which certainly would be a breaking change).
 Now, if only I could bring myself to imagine the whole SCS2 business as something I would actually want to do.

 If you are reading this and feel you would like to pull SCS2 along with me: Do write in.